HomeTop HeadlinesFox News Host Turns on Trump Policies

 The mixed messaging from Hannity mirrors the current political climate.
 Pretti’s death has brought together unlikely critics, with some Republicans advocating for more thorough investigations and gun-rights supporters questioning why a legal gun owner was shot by federal agents.

 Other conservative figures have mirrored Hannity’s criticism of Democratic rhetoric.
-Conservative radio hosts Mark Levin and Dan Bongino have discussed similar themes on their respective shows, while Florida Governor Ron DeSantis and California Governor Gavin Newsom continue their dispute over state-level immigration enforcement.
+Conservative radio hosts Mark Levin and Dan Bongino have discussed similar themes on their respective shows, while Florida Republican Governor Ron DeSantis and California Democratic Governor Gavin Newsom continue their dispute over state-level immigration enforcement.

 In Minneapolis, a makeshift memorial for Alex Pretti continues to expand at the intersection where he was killed.
 The protests that have shaken the city for weeks persist, even as the Trump administration announced a restructuring of its immigration operation there.